 Of course, we need to learn how to express our anger or discontent without 'dumping' on the other.
 We can express ourselves without destroying the other person's sense of self-worth or attacking them emotionally, verbally, or physically.
 We can communicate from a heart of love, not a heart at war.

 Expressing our deepest feelings also applies to expressing feelings of love and appreciation.
 How many times have we felt gratefulness towards another being, sometimes just for their presence in our life, and failed to express it?
-That person may really need to hear your words of praise to give them a boost in their own self-esteem.
+That person may really need to hear your words of praise to give them a boost in their own self-esteem and self-confidence.
 Maybe they are unaware of what you so clearly see in them.

 Never assume that the other person knows how much you appreciate them.
 I have found that at times when I expressed feelings of gratitude and love to others, they were surprised at the way I saw them.
 If you think it and feel it, then say it.